Insurance Bad Faith

 If you have been the unwitting victim of insurance bad faith and would like skilled lawyers to represent you in the court of law, contact our car accident attorney at Coxwell & Associates in Jackson, Mississippi and speak to one of our lawyers today.

-If you require legal assistance in the areas of criminal defense, insurance bad faith, and predatory lending or require professional malpractice or personal injury lawyers, contact the Jackson, Mississippi lawyers at Coxwell & Associates today.
+If you require legal assistance in the areas of criminal defense, insurance bad faith, or require professional malpractice or personal injury lawyers, contact the Jackson, Mississippi lawyers at Coxwell & Associates today.

 Bad faith is a claim that is often discussed among the public especially in the aftermath of hurricane Katrina.
 Although people often relate these issues to Katrina, claims can arise from any type of non-payment by your insurance company that you should rightfully receive.
 These types of claims arise between an insured (you) and the insurer (your insurance company).
 Bad faith is a claim that a person has against their insurance company when the company has denied a claim when it has no arguable (fair) reason for doing so.
 Damages for people denied payment can be significant when it is discovered that the insurance company has committed a willful or malicious wrong or acted with gross and reckless disregard of your rights.